 - excluding sugar, dairy, and wheat, according to Drs.
 Lustig, Oski, and Davis.

 These recipes require simple tools – merely a sharp knife, a sturdy potato peeler, a cutting board, a blender, a steamer basket, a pot, and a frying pan.
-The only other tools required are a spiralizer for the paleo spagehetti and a food processor for the pesto sauce and for the hummus.
+Optionally, the only other tools are a spiralizer for the paleo spagehetti and a food processor for pesto sauce, hummus, and others.

-On a budget, these recipes are based on broccoli, cauliflower, carrots, spinach, beets, celery, cabbage, onions, parsley, kale, sweet potatoes, parsnips, turnips, cucumber, lemons, plums, apples, pears, bananas, eggs, pumpkin seeds, and almonds.
-This may indeed cost more than soda, beer, cereal, cakes, and pizza, but what about the price of ill health?
-By the way, most of what I eat are smoothies, steamed vegetables (carrots, broccoli, and sweet potatoes), fruit, omelettes, turkey, nuts, and seeds.
+On a budget, these recipes are based on broccoli, cauliflower, carrots, spinach, beets, celery, cabbage, onions, parsley, kale, sweet potatoes, parsnips, turnips, cucumber, lemons, plums, apples, pears, bananas, eggs, liver, fish, beef, nuts, seeds, oils, grains, cereals, legumes, herbs, and spices.
+Unless you grow them yourself or barter for them, these foods may indeed cost more than soda, beer, breakfast cereals, cakes, potato chips, other processed packaged foods, and pizza, but what about the price of ill health?

 Herbs and spices

 Included in these recipes is a liberal use of the following herbs & spices (adjust to your taste) – stevia (pure extract, dried leaf, or powdered leaf) for a sugar-free sweet taste, ginger, clove, cinnamon, parsley, coriander (cilantro), rosemary, thyme, fenugreek, cumin, curcuma, black pepper, peppermint, nettle, horsetail, dandelion, cayenne, horseradish, and garlic.
 If you do not like these spices or prefer others, then leave them out or substitute others.
 Local availability of spices varies.
 If you can, grow your own or buy high-qualiity organic spices from known suppliers.